course-details-portlet

 SKILLS

-At the end of the course, the student can:
+At the end of the course, the student can

-• Identify challenges related to communicative processes in different project processes
+• identify challenges related to communicative processes in different project processes

 Learning methods and activities

-The course is practical and lectures are followed by exercises related to students own master projects.
-The teaching is divided between lectures and seminars, and experts from industry may contribute to teaching.
-Active participation in teaching (lectures, seminars and workshops) is a central part of the course and attendance is compulsory (75%).
-Assignments will be announced on Blackboard during the semester.
+The course is practically oriented and lectures are followed up with work requirements related to one's own master's thesis project.
+Active participation in the teaching (lectures, seminars and possibly courses) is a central part of the course, and attendance is mandatory (75%).

 Compulsory assignments